JetBrains/lets-plot-docs/docs/_sources/pages/geopandas.rst.txt

     gdf

-If you want to draw only shapes, there is no difference which parameter is used:
+If you want to draw only shapes, then it makes no difference which parameter is used:

 .. panels::
     :column: col-lg-6 col-md-4 col-sm-6 col-xs-12 p-2